 Barack Obama once said: ‘The world has never been healthier, wealthier or less violent’.
 Despite this, nearly 1 billion people in the world today live in poverty, over 14 million of whom live within the UK.
 Do you ever wonder why inequality continues to exist in the world?
 Have you considered how gender, religion, and ethnic backgrounds open or close opportunities in your life?
 Sociology makes you look at things in new ways and helps you better understand the world in the 21st Century.

-The International Development pathway explores global inequality, traditional gender roles and cultural practices and how is globalisation changing the level of inequality across Africa and Asia.
+The World Sociology pathway explores global inequality, traditional gender roles and cultural practices and how is globalisation changing the level of inequality across Africa and Asia.

 - Socialisation & Culture

 - Sociological Research Methods